How Iran's lost mines in the Strait of Hormuz could spark an oil price crisis and affect your portfolio

 The US is expected to release a report on the situation in the Strait of Hormuz by the end of the month, which will provide further details on the extent of the mine deployment and the efforts being made to mitigate the risks.
 The report is expected to be released on March 25, and it will be closely watched by investors and policymakers.
 One surprising detail that has emerged is that some of the mines may have been designed to be triggered by the acoustic signature of specific types of ships, making them potentially more deadly than initially thought.
 This has significant implications for the safety of maritime traffic in the region.

-How the UK's refusal to join the US blockade of Iran's ports could trigger an oil price surge and affect your portfolio
+How US strikes in Iran could trigger an oil price surge and impact your portfolio